 On July 28, 2022, the State of Iowa filed a Motion to Enforce Consent Decree and Master Settlement Agreement against the Participating Manufacturers (referred to as "PMs") asserting, among other things, claims for breach of contract and violations of the Iowa False Claims Act.
 Iowa seeks over \$130 million in damages, as well as treble damages.
 The PMs filed their opposition to Iowa's motion and motion to compel arbitration on September 26, 2022.
-Iowa filed its opposition to the PMs' motion to compel arbitration on October 6, 2022, and the PMs' filed their reply on October 31, 2022.
-A hearing on the motion was held on December 21, 2022; a decision is pending.
+Iowa filed its opposition to the PMs' motion to compel arbitration on October 6, 2022, and the PMs filed their reply on October 31, 2022.
+A hearing on the motion was held on December 21, 2022.
+On February 9, 2023, the Iowa District Court granted the PM's motion to compel arbitration, stayed the State's motion to enforce pending the arbitration, and ordered a status conference for February 9, 2024.
+On March 7, 2023, Iowa filed a withdrawal of its motion to enforce.

 On November 29, 2022, the State of New Mexico filed a Complaint, or in the alternative, Motion to Enforce Consent Decree and Master Settlement Agreement against the PMs asserting, among other things, claims for breach of contract and violations of New Mexico's Unfair Practices Act.
 New Mexico seeks compensatory damages in an amount to be determined at trial, as well as treble damages, punitive damages, and declaratory and injunctive relief.
 The PMs' deadline to answer or respond was December 29, 2022.
-On

-December 15, 2022, the PMs filed an Opposed Motion for Extension of Deadlines and Pages to file their response on February 10, 2023, which was granted on January 13, 2023.
+On December 15, 2022, the PMs filed an Opposed Motion for Extension of Deadlines and Pages to file their response on February 10, 2023, which was granted on January 13, 2023.
+On February 10, 2023, the PMs filed a motion to compel arbitration or, in the alternative, motion to dismiss New Mexico's complaint and alternative motion to enforce.
+The State's response to the PM's motion to compel was filed on March 27, 2023, and the PM's reply was filed on April 14, 2023; a hearing was held on October 30, 2023.
+On December 29, 2023, the New Mexico District Court granted the PMs' motion to compel arbitration.